Guided quantum walk: Continuous-time quantum walk

 \subsection{Guiding a quantum walk}

-Combinatorial optimization problems can benefit from the application of QWs, unlike the search problem discussed in the previous section.
+Combinatorial optimization problems can also benefit from the application of QWs.
 We can address optimization problems within the QW by augmenting the driver Hamiltonian $\hat{H}_D$ with the cost Hamiltonian $\hat{H}_C$ defined in \equref{eq:H_C}.
 The latter induces complex phase gradients between connected vertices based on their assigned cost value, thereby defining a direction of propagation for the walker in the graph.
 The QW optimization Hamiltonian on the hypercube mapping is given by

 with $\Gamma$ balancing the relative strength of the two contributing parts.
 The QW is performed analogously to \secref{subsec:qw:search_problem}, by initializing the qubits in the equal superposition state $\ket{\Psi_0}$ (see \equref{eq:state_equal_superpos}), evolving the system under $\hat{H}_{QWO}$ for a time $T$, and then measuring it in the computational basis.